Marlboro College followed a calendar of two semesters each year.

-One academic credit corresponds to approximately 45 hours of work, inside and outside of class, over the appropriate time period.
+One academic credit corresponded to approximately 45 hours of work, inside and outside of class, over the appropriate time period.

-The normal full-time course load is 15 credits.
-In order to meet the graduation requirement of 120 credits, a student must average 15 credits per semester over 4 years.
-The minimum allowable load for a full-time student is 12 credits per semester.
-Entering freshmen and students on academic probation may find a load of fewer than 15 credits advantageous, though signing up for just 12 credits has its own risks.
+The normal full-time course load was 15 credits.
+In order to meet the graduation requirement of 120 credits, a student must have averaged 15 credits per semester over 4 years.
+The minimum allowable load for a full-time student was 12 credits per semester.
+Entering freshmen and students on academic probation may have found a load of fewer than 15 credits advantageous, though signing up for just 12 credits had its own risks.

-The maximum allowable load (without additional charge) is 18 credits of active work per semester.
-Students may register for more than 18 credits only by vote of the faculty.
-There is a fee for each credit in excess of 18, payable in advance (see Special Fees).
+The maximum allowable load (without additional charge) was 18 credits of active work per semester.
+Students may have registered for more than 18 credits only by vote of the faculty.
+There was a fee for each credit in excess of 18, payable in advance (see Special Fees).

-The following are the number of earned credits generally corresponding to a student’s class standing:
+The following were the number of earned credits generally corresponding to a student’s class standing:

 - 0 credits = Freshman 1